baden-rtsvrf/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 ![Architecture Diagram](images/Architecture.png)

 1. Companies possess a repository of knowledge resources in webpages like FAQ docs.
 These pages can have links to multiple webpages with more content.
-We can scrap the data using ([recursive_url](https://python.langchain.com/docs/integrations/document_loaders/recursive_url)) module in Langchain.
+We can scrape the data using ([recursive_url](https://python.langchain.com/docs/integrations/document_loaders/recursive_url)) module in Langchain.

 2. Utilizing the Titan Embedding model from Amazon Bedrock, these resources are transformed into vector representations, ensuring their compatibility for advanced processing.

-3. The generated vector embeddings are then stored within Amazon Aurora PostgreSQL, utilizing the specialized pgVector capabilities for efficient storage and retrieval.
+3. The generated vector embeddings are then stored within Amazon Aurora PostgreSQL, utilizing the specialized pgvector capabilities for efficient storage and retrieval.

 4. A user initiates the process by posing a question, for instance, "How can AWS support vector databases?".

 5. The user's question is seamlessly translated into its vector embedding, facilitating subsequent computational comparisons.

 6. A semantic search operation is executed on the Amazon Aurora PostgreSQL database, employing the vectorized representations to identify knowledge resources with relevant information.

-7. The extracted answers from the search are fed into the Antropic Claude v2 model provided by Amazon Bedrock.
+7. The extracted answers from the search are fed into the Anthropic Claude v2 model provided by Amazon Bedrock.

 8. Leveraging the enhanced context and knowledge derived from the semantic search, the model generates a comprehensive response.